| |

 - If you swim, then continue to swim.

-the water resistance to movement helps tone and strengthen muscles.
+- The buoyancy of the water helps support your weight while the water resistance to movement helps tone and strengthen muscles.

 - Do not dive or jump in the water.